gregyjames/ReQueue/README.md

 ![NuGet Version](https://img.shields.io/nuget/v/ReQueue)

 # ReQueue
 C# Library to use a redis list for asynchronous messaging.
 Perfect for small projects you don't want to set up RabbitMQ for.
+Try using it with a fast redis implemetation like [Dragonfly](https://github.com/dragonflydb/dragonfly).

 # Example
 ## Object